Aesthetics by Dr Rachel

 What Are Dark Circles Under the Eyes?

-Dark circles are the darker or shadowed appearance beneath the eyes.
-Medically, they may be called periorbital hyperpigmentation, but in the clinic, I usually explain them more simply as changes in colour or contour in this delicate area.
-The skin under the eyes is one of the thinnest and most delicate areas of skin on the face, so it shows pigment, blood vessels, and hollowing much more easily than anywhere else.
+Dark circles refer to the darker or shadowed appearance beneath the eyes.
+Medically, they may be described as periorbital hyperpigmentation, but in clinic I tend to explain them more simply as changes in colour or contour in this delicate area.
+The skin under the eyes is one of the thinnest on the face, which means it reveals underlying changes more easily.

-When I assess your under-eye area, I am looking carefully at each of these factors.
-Once we understand the real cause of your dark circles, we can choose treatments that are safe, natural-looking, and genuinely effective for you.
+When I assess your under-eye area, I look carefully at each of these elements.
+Once we understand what is truly driving the appearance, we can choose treatments that are appropriate, natural-looking, and designed to give meaningful, long-term improvement.

 What Causes Dark Circles Under the Eyes?